areski/todo-piranha/README.md

-# ToDo Pyramid Application - Todo-Piranha
+# Todo-Piranha

-This is a simple TODO application built with Pyramid.
+This is a simple Todo Pyramind application.

 We will have 2 versions one using Forms and Views and an other one built with
 ReactJS:

-    - todo-piranha-form: Forms / Views Todo App
+* todo-piranha-form: Forms / Views Todo App
-    - todo-piranha-react: ReactJs Todo App
+* todo-piranha-react: ReactJs Todo App

 Todo-Piranha try to be minimilastic for new pyramid comers to learn about Pyramid.

-If you want to contribute to this project, please feel free to fork away and send pull request.

 The following packages will be used in todo-piranha-form: